How to Watermark Photos for Blog, Instagram, and Online Store

 Instagram has two situations: feed posts and stories.

-For feed posts, your watermark needs to survive both screenshot sharing and being embedded in other platforms.
-The lower left corner is the most common position for Instagram watermarks because it sits below the natural focal point of most photos and stays visible in most crops.
+For feed posts, your watermark needs to withstand both screenshot sharing and embedding on other platforms.
+The lower-left corner is the most common position for Instagram watermarks because it sits below the natural focal point of most photos and remains visible in most crop sizes.

-Opacity at 35 to 45 percent keeps it visible without dominating the photo.
+Opacity of 35-45% keeps it visible without dominating the photo.
 If your handle is long, reduce the font size rather than increasing opacity.

-For stories, a corner watermark works because stories are vertical and the center is the primary viewing zone.
-Place it in the top right or bottom center, away from any text overlays you add inside Instagram.
+For stories, a corner watermark works because the vertical orientation and the center are the primary viewing zones.
+Place it in the top-right or bottom-center, away from any text overlays you add in Instagram.

 Important: add your watermark before uploading to Instagram.
 Instagram compresses images during upload.
 Applying a watermark inside Instagram using the text tool works, but the text quality after compression is noticeably worse than watermarking the original file before upload.

 The Opinohive Watermark Studio works on mobile.
-Open it in your phone browser, upload the photo from your camera roll, add your handle, position it, and download.
-Then upload the watermarked file to Instagram directly.
+Open it in your phone’s browser, upload the photo from your camera roll, add your handle, position it, and download it.
+Then upload the watermarked file directly to Instagram.

 How to Watermark Product Photos for Your Online Store